 What exactly is astigmatism?
 Well, in a perfectly-shaped eye, the cornea, or surface layer, is a sphere, like a baseball.
 It allows light to enter your eyes at the right angle and focus just so on the retina.
 That means your vision is sharp and crisp.
 But with astigmatism, the cornea’s shape is more like a football than a baseball.
 This irregularity makes the light rays focus on two points on the retina, not one.
 This causes blurry, distorted vision.

-“Most people have some degree of astigmatism,” says Randall Fuerst, O.D., a VSP doctor in Sacramento, Calif.
+“Most people have some degree of astigmatism,” says Randall Fuerst, OD, a VSP network doctor in Sacramento, California.
 “But if it’s mild, you may not even realize you have it.”
-At the other end of the scale, severe astigmatism is most definitely noticeable, causing blurred vision and sometimes eye fatigue and headaches, too.
+At the other end of the scale, severe astigmatism is most definitely noticeable, causing blurred vision, headaches and sometimes eye fatigue.

 Whether you have mild or severe astigmatism, it’s completely correctable.